ocaml/ocaml.org/data/tutorials/language/0it_04_labels.md

 At parameter definition `~first` is the same as `~first:first`.
 Passing argument `~last` is the same as `~last:last`.

-### Applying a function with labelled arguments using the pipe operator
+### Passing Labelled Arguments Using the Pipe Operator

 However, labelled arguments can't be passed to the functions using the pipe operator (`|>`):